CMUSchwartzLab/SCS_deconvolution/schwartzlab/LLSolver/README.md

 data that is similar to the observed single-cell data.
 The program SimulateSCS.py is needed because the observed data are human subjects data, which cannot be redistributed.
-SimulateSCS.py uses summary statistics from he observed data, which can be found in subdirectory schwartzlab/data.
+SimulateSCS.py uses summary statistics from the observed data, which can be found in subdirectory schwartzlab/data.

 SimulateSCS.py takes four arguments: